okabsd/HTTP/README.md

 You get the idea.

-Passing the wrong method string, that isn't a `url`, will result in total chaos.
+Passing the wrong method string will result in total chaos.
 Try to avoid that.

 The chainable methods provided on the `io` object are as follows: